Vai0sx1/ticketsafe/README.md

 ## Contributions:

 Contributions are welcome!
 Please open an issue or submit a pull request.
-This README provides a high-level overview; consult the source code for detailed functionality and usage.